andr-ew/eels/lib/doc/patch-notes.md

 [video]

-a variation on [thin ice skating](#6-thin-ice-skating), this time removing the time lag, which means that there will be a click every time time is modulated by the input midi. turn that recently frozen nordic lake into a broken discman blowing through a meadow!
+a variation on [thin ice skating](#6-thin-ice-skating), this time removing the time lag, which means that there will be a click every time time is modulated by the input midi, and no pitch-shifting since time will jump instantly to the new value. turn that recently frozen nordic lake into a broken discman blowing through a meadow!

 **input:** plucked synth with a bit of filtered noise